dkfurrow/eia-retail-analysis/Price_of_Power_1.md

     sums.loc['Total', :] = total
     print(sums.to_markdown(floatfmt=",.0f"))

-Anyway, we should get on to examining prices.
+So, back to the examination of prices.

 ###Okay, what's this 'average' price?###
 So we can copy the article data straight from the html (we actually did that previously--it's json data from the article html).